What’s the difference between machine learning and deep learning?

 What do ML and deep learning have in common?

-From a bird’s-eye view, both ML and deep learning find patterns in data.
+From a bird’s-eye view, both ML and DL find patterns in data.
 They use datasets to train algorithms based on complex mathematics.
 During training, these algorithms learn how inputs relate to outputs, which helps them predict results from new data.
 This learning process mostly happens automatically unlike traditional programming.

 Here are some more touch points: